geraldcroes/traefik/docs/getting-started/quick-start.md

 In this quickstart, we'll use [Docker compose](https://docs.docker.com/compose) to create our demo infrastructure.

+!!! tip
-To save some time, you can clone [Traefik's repository](https://github.com/containous/traefik) and use the quickstart files located in the [examples/quickstart](https://github.com/containous/traefik/tree/master/examples/quickstart/) directory.
+    To save some time, you can clone [Traefik's repository](https://github.com/containous/traefik).
+    The quickstart files are located in the [examples/quickstart](https://github.com/containous/traefik/tree/master/examples/quickstart/) directory.

 ## Launch Traefik With the Docker Provider